We Are Different And We Are Similar

 • Hypothetically, one might imagine that there could be group level unobserved factors which affect many regression slopes–i.e. the relationship between multiple predictors (e.g. \(x_1\), \(x_2\), \(x_3\), etc.) and outcome variable \(y\).

-• The above could lead to statistical bias and a substantive mis-estimation of important effects.
-Thus, there is a conceptual argument for including as many random effects—i.e. random slopes—in a statistical model as possible (Barr et al. 2013; Frank 2018).
+• The above could lead to a substantive mis-estimation of important effects.
+Thus, there is a conceptual argument for including as many random effects—i.e. random slopes—in a statistical model as possible (Barr et al., 2013; Frank, 2018).

-• There is also a substantive reason: We might be interested in the sizes of all the random slopes!
+• There is also a substantive reason: We might be interested in the variation of all the random slopes!

 Relationship of Parenting And Child Outcomes